 A lemon drop martini is a sweet and tart cocktail, and I love to add a floral twist with lavender syrup.
 The end result is a floral and bright lavender lemon drop cocktail that looks right at home at the fanciest of dinner tables—but it’s also simple enough to make for a quick weeknight drink!

 This pale pink lavender-flavored drink is naturally colored, too: Homemade lavender simple syrup contains anthocyanin, which is a natural pigment that changes color depending on the pH level.
-When the acidic lemon juice mixes with the purple syrup, the drink turns a pale pink!
+When the acidic lemon juice mixes with the purple syrup, the drink turns a pale pink, just like in a lavender mojito!
 You can see this effect more prominently with my color-changing lavender lemonade.

 A lavender lemon drop martini in a coupe glass on a counter with lemons.